A pitch deck is a must-have tool when you’re fundraising for your start-up.

 Every business is different and so every pitch deck will be unique.
 Use each slide as an opportunity to tell your individual story and make an impression.
 Writing a great pitch deck isn’t something you’re going to master overnight.
 Dedicate time to perfecting it and get as much help and feedback as you can, as this will increase your chance of success.

-Got an investor meeting lined up?
+Have an investor meeting lined up?
 Check out our blog post Pitching to investors – what you need to know.

 Alexander Leigh, Senior Investment Executive